 The Asylum started their mockbuster trend in 2005 when the Steven Spielberg War of the Worlds (2005) was announced.
 They quickly realised that the original H.G.
 Wells novel was now in public domain and jumped in with their own enterprising mockbuster version War of the Worlds (2005).
-They then set off on a bunch of other adaptations of works that were in public domain, including Allan Quatermain and the Temple of Skulls (2008) based on King Solomons Mines (1885), The Land That Time Forgot (2009), Princess of Mars (2009) and a number of mockbuster versions of public domain stories that were also released at the same time as big-budget adaptations were, including the likes of Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011), Grimms Snow White (2012), Hansel and Gretel (2013), Jack the Giant Killer (2013), Hercules Reborn (2014) and Sleeping Beauty (2014) and King Arthur and the Knights of the Round Table (2017).
+They then set off on a bunch of other adaptations of works that were in public domain, including Allan Quatermain and the Temple of Skulls (2008) based on King Solomons Mines (1885), The Land That Time Forgot (2009), Princess of Mars (2009) and a number of mockbuster versions of public domain stories that were also released at the same time as big-budget adaptations were, including the likes of Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011), Grimms Snow White (2012), Hansel and Gretel (2013), Jack the Giant Killer (2013), Hercules Reborn (2014), Sleeping Beauty (2014) and King Arthur and the Knights of the Round Table (2017).

 30,000 Leagues Under the Sea is an extremely cheap version of Jules Vernes Twenty Thousand Leagues Under the Sea (1870).
 The book has been filmed a number of times, most famously with the lavish Disney 20,000 Leagues Under the Sea (1954) starring James Mason as Captain Nemo.
 Other versions include George Meliess silly 20,000 Leagues Under the Sea (1907), which played the story as burlesque and added mermaids; the silent Twenty Thousand Leagues Under the Sea (1916), which was the first film to ever shoot underwater; and two simultaneous remakes with the tv movie 20,000 Leagues Under the Sea (1997) with Ben Cross as Captain Nemo and the ponderous tv mini-series 20,000 Leagues Under the Sea (1997) with Michael Caine as Nemo.
 There have also been a number of distaff Captain Nemo works including Captain Nemo and the Underwater City (1969) and The Amazing Captain Nemo/The Return of Captain Nemo (1978), as well as a great many adaptations of Vernes Captain Nemo sequel The Mysterious Island (1874).